amytai/cinterrupts-osdi/README.md

 `linux-kernel/linux-kernel-5.0.0-16.17-nvmecint-rocks` directories.

 We install two kernels:
-* `5.0.8-nvmecint` is used to test microbenchamrks, it emulates a single SQ/CQ pair.
+* `5.0.8-nvmecint` is used to test microbenchmarks (fig5,fig6,fig7,fig10,fig14), it emulates a single SQ/CQ pair.
-* `5.0.8-nvmecint-rocks` is used to test multithreaded macrobenchamrks, same as above with the addition of multiple SQ/CQ pairs emulation.
+* `5.0.8-nvmecint-rocks` is used to test multithreaded macrobenchmarks (fig15,fig16,tab3,tab5+fig17),
+   same as above with the addition of multiple SQ/CQ pairs emulation.

 To boot into `5.0.8-nvmecint` kernel run: